peter-evance/peter-evance/README.md

 I'm a certified software engineer with a strong foundation in animal science.
 Passionate about coding for precision livestock agriculture projects, I strive to merge my expertise in both fields.
 I am a continuous learner, always seeking new challenges to evolve as a Full Stack Developer.
 When not immersed in code, I actively contribute as an online volunteer, known for exceptional teamwork.
 Let's connect and chat about technology, agriculture, or anything in between! 🌐💻🐄
 </p>

 - 🌱 Currently honing my skills as a Full Stack Software Engineer.
-Cedits --> @ [ALX](https://www.alxafrica.com/).
+Credits --> @ [ALX](https://www.alxafrica.com/).

 - 📧 Reach me at **peterevance1@gmail.com**